 Pros

-• Strong data privacy and no training on customer code
+• Strong privacy stance: does not train on customer code

 Cons